makersacademy/bowling-challenge/README.md

 So that I can see my total score after each frame
 All my roll scores and bonus points are added up

+USER STORY 9: Frame Count

+As a bowler
+So that I can keep track of how many frames I have played
+Each frame has an index number which starts at 1 from frame 1 and increases in increments of 1 so that, for example, frame 3 = 3, frame 8 = 8 etc.

-USER STORY 9: Strike Bonus
+USER STORY 10: Strike Bonus

 As a bowler
 So that I can receive bonus points for a strike
 My current frame score will be added to my previous frame score as bonus points

 ### APPROACH